qiskit-community/qcsc-prefect/README.md

 ---

-## 11. Key Benefits

-- Fully HPC-agnostic workflows
-- Reduced user overhead without loss of control
-- Safe customization for experienced users
-- Centralized operational knowledge
-- Scalable long-term maintenance

----

-## 12. Summary
+## 9. Summary

-> This architecture replaces user-written HPC job definitions with
-> centrally managed execution profiles, while still allowing users
-> to tune resource usage in a controlled and transparent way.
+This architecture replaces user-written HPC job definitions with centrally managed execution profiles, while still allowing users to tune resource usage in a controlled and transparent way.

-**Workflows describe algorithms.
-Profiles resolve execution.
-Tuning provides flexibility.**